 - Self-Preservation FIVES have particularly strong needs for boundaries to guard their space and protect against unwanted intrusions.
 They want to be at home with their projects, information, and ideas.
 They’re the least expressive of their type and limit their needs to avoid being dependent on others.
 They’re easily overwhelmed by people and blend into the landscape in social situations.

 - One-to-One FIVES look for the ideal partner with whom they can safely share their inner life.
-They’re driven to engage intensely but may have their eye on an escape hatch should they feel overwhelmed by the experience or insecure with the partner.
+They’re driven to engage intensely but may have their eye on an escape hatch should they feel overwhelmed by the experience or insecure with their partners.
 They can be open and forthright yet shut down when feeling judged or misunderstood.